 - Illness: In the event of incapacity due to illness, the Management Board contract expires at the latest one year after onset of the illness.
-The entitlement to bonuses is suspended if the inability to work continues for more than six months from the first day of being rendered incapable of performing the Management Board duties. - Termination by employee without good reason: If a member of the Management Board resigns his or her mandate without good reason, the company is entitled to immediately terminate the Management Board contract.
-The member of the Management Board receives the base salary including non-cash benefits, but no not yet billed bonus entitlements until the dissolution of the contractual relationship.
-Any balance in the personal clearing account will be forfeited. - Termination by company without good reason: If a member of the Management Board is asked by the company to prematurely terminate his or her service to the company without good reason, the Management Board member remains entitled to the base salary for the remaining period in office; regarding the bonus, however, the entitlement only applies for the duration of his or her activity.
-This ensures compliance with the limitation of the entitlement to a maximum of two years' total remuneration in accordance with C-Rule 27a of the Austrian Code of Corporate Governance.
+The entitlement to bonuses is suspended if the inability to work continues for more than six months from the first day of being rendered incapable of performing the Management Board duties. - Termination by the Management Board member without good cause: If a member of the Management Board resigns his or her mandate without good cause, the company is entitled to immediately terminate the Management Board contract.
+Until the dissolution of the contractual relationship, the member of the Management Board receives the base salary including non-cash benefits, but no unsettled bonus entitlements.
+Any balance in the personal clearing account will be forfeited.

+Termination by the company without good cause: If a member of the Management Board, at the request of the company, terminates his or her service to the company prematurely without good cause, the Management Board member remains entitled to the base salary for the remaining period in office; regarding the bonus, however, the entitlement only applies for the duration of his or her activity.
+Furthermore, the entitlement is limited to a maximum of two years' total remuneration in accordance with C-Rule 27a of the Austrian Code of Corporate Governance.

 STRABAG SE has decided against a pension scheme and a stock option programme or comparable programmes for the members of the Management Board.
-No additional recompense is granted for internal group mandates or functions.
+No additional recompense is granted for internal Group mandates or functions.
 The Management Board contracts contain no agreements or diverging provisions in the event of a public takeover offer or a change of control.